VTY1999/Math-Magicians/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math magician App
+# Math magicians

-> Description the project.
+> Math magicians is a website for all mathematics fans.
+It is a Single Page App (SPA) that allows users to make calculations and read a random math-related quote.

 ## Built With